 Five Compelling Reasons

-Here are five powerful arguments for mentoring and making use of the LOOP Platform to execute on this important cultural value for the knowledge-intensive firm.
+Here are five powerful arguments for mentoring and making use of a Mentoring Platform to execute on this important cultural value for the knowledge-intensive firm.

 The atmosphere inside a firm is the first thing an outsider notices - a would-be client, a would-be employee - forming an opinion based on how it feels inside the walls of the firm's physical buildings.
 Whilst you can create a fake decor, you cannot fake the human atmosphere of the firm.
 We all agree that having a 'friendly office environment' is important - but what's the opposite?
 Answer: it a 'fearful environment' - often accompanied by talent acquisition and retention challenges.